UK Blood Cancer Research Network

 Network aims

-- Supporting the delivery of global trials within the UK where appropriate
+- supporting UK and global trials delivery within the UK where appropriate.

 Research groups

-Currently, the UKBCRN has two research groups, the Haemato-Oncology Research Group and the Lymphoma Research Group.
-Each research group is home to a number of study groups.
+The UKBCRN has two research groups, the Haemato-Oncology Research Group and the Lymphoma Research Group.
+Each research group is home to a number of study groups and working groups.

 Structure and governance